Eunuchs for the Kingdom of Heaven: Modern period

-Nazism

-The ethics of National Socialist Germany were considered supportive of Christian morality and the 1933 pastoral letter of Fulda thanked Hitler as "morality will no longer ravish the soul of the German People" Pleasure-hating clerical celibates, it is claimed, "preferred concentration camps to sterilization".
-This is contrasted with the concluding chapter (30) on Mariology which sprang from the Proto-Gospel of James, an apocryphal text of the 2nd century.

 Reception

 In a review in The New York Times, Jason Berry noted, "Ms. Ranke-Heinemann's research is dazzling, but the anger level is so high that it overpowers her voice of reason."
 He observed, "Ms. Ranke-Heinemann's obsession with misogyny suggests simply that men hated women and that was that."
 He also wrote that "No other book on the Catholic moral heritage unearths as many spiteful statements about women – from early church fathers, saints and medieval moralists to recent popes", and "Ms. Ranke-Heinemann's focus is on the ways in which the cultural domination of women has been perpetuated by the celibate governing elite of the Catholic Church, which long considered the clerical state purer and superior to that of marriage.
 Few bishops – the visible members of that elite – espouse that idea today.
 Indeed, the church's clerical culture is fraught with a variety of psychosexual conflicts.
 In this country, at least 200 priests or brothers have been reported for sexually abusing children.
 In civil litigation, the families of victims have received an estimated $300 million from the church and its insurers.
 Homosexuality is so pronounced that many religious orders and diocesan seminaries require men to pass an HIV test to prove that they do not have the AIDS virus.
 Yet historically, moral teachings remain the province of celibate males."

 Cardinal John O'Connor compared the book to "scrawling dirty words about the church on bathroom walls", while criticizing the publishing house.

 Philip Kennedy considers Ms. Ranke-Heinemann's work a comprehensive overview of historical Christian teaching on sexuality, but also states that it was her response to losing her position as theology chair at the University of Cologne.

 Celia Wolf-Devine finds the book raises questions about the ethics of ideologically motivated scholarship, and says that Ranke-Heinemann confuses sex with lust, and reads condemnations of lust as condemnations of sexual pleasure.
 She also finds Ranke-Heinemann's views superficial and her scholarship uneven.
 "There are no footnotes; references are done in a very confusing manner and some of them are incomplete; and controversial statements sometimes drop out of the sky with no support at all."
 In actuality, there are footnotes on nearly every page of the book, linked to a bibliography on page 349-50.

 The 1991 Penguin Edition included quotes from reviews on the cover, including: